 The right part of Fig.~\ref{fig:11} shows the results for $\rho_{\mathrm{sub}}$.
-Various datasets for different $\beta_2$ values nearly collapse on a common curve, confirming our earlier statement that these modified quantities are a great way to isolate the coefficient $b'$ and $c'$.
+Results for different $\beta_2$ values nearly collapse on a common curve, confirming the earlier statement that these modified quantities are a great way to separate the coefficient $b'$ and $c'$.
 The same panels also show the range of the predicted values from Tables~\ref{tab:1} and \ref{tab:2}.
-Remarkably, the value from the full Monte Carlo Glauber model agree well with our analytical estimates.
-The results suggest $\rho_{\mathrm{sub}}=b_0+c_0\cos3\gamma$, with $c_0$ nearly independent of centrality, while $a_0$ is nearly a constant in 0--5\% centrality and starts to decrease beyond that.
+Remarkably, the values from the full Monte Carlo Glauber model agree well with my analytical estimates.
+The results suggest $\rho_{\mathrm{sub}}=b_0+c_0\cos3\gamma$, with $c_0$ nearly independent of centrality, while $b_0$ is roughly constant in 0\%--5\% centrality and but decreases beyond that.

 Repeating the same argument made for $S_{\mathrm{d,sub}}$, the value of $\rho_{\mathrm{sub}}$ can be estimated by comparing collisions of two species $A$ and $B$ with similar mass number, therefore canceling the baseline effects.
 The result is,